mthirumalai2905/Imdb-Clone-React-App/README.md

 ## Features

 - **Movie Database:** Explore a vast collection of movies and TV shows.
-- **Search Functionality:** Easily search for your favorite titles.
 - **User Authentication:** Create an account, log in, and personalize your experience.
 - **User Reviews and Ratings:** Share your opinions and rate movies and TV shows.
 - **Firebase Integration:** Backend powered by Firebase for real-time updates and user authentication.